 Windows 10 Taskbar Frozen Error is a very common issue.
-But don’t worry as we have 5 Ways to Fix Windows 10 Taskbar Frozen Error.
-After following one of these ways, you will be able to overcome this problem.
+But don’t worry; we have 5 Ways to Fix Windows 10 Taskbar Frozen Error.
+After following one of these ways, you can overcome this problem.

 Table of Contents

 - 1 How to Fix Windows 10 Taskbar Frozen

 How to Fix Windows 10 Taskbar Frozen

 This problem is the most annoying one on the list of all Windows 10 problems, mainly because it does not let you access anything.
 Not just the mouse pointer, but even the keyboard shortcuts like Win+X and Win+R don’t work.
 So, this needs to be fixed as soon as possible.
 Even though I am not directly affected by this, yours has collected many methods to help you select the Windows 10 taskbar frozen issue.
 It could also be due to any Windows Hard Disk Problem, and you should check it before using these fixes.
 Read this article if you also want to learn about removing Microsoft news from the taskbar.

 Method 1: Restart the Windows Explorer (Desktop)